linxingchen/cobra/README.md

 * ```mapping.sam (or mapping.bam)``` - the paired-end reads mapping file of all contigs.

-Three additional flags should be provided for COBRA to determine the EOL, i.e.,
+Two additional flags should be provided for COBRA to determine the EOL, i.e.,

 * ```assembler``` - currently only 'idba' (for IDBA_UD), 'metaspades' (for metaSPAdes), and 'megahit' (for MEGAHIT).